Anthropology

 Monica Gallego, Department Coordinator

-Professors: Susan A. Kaplan, Krista E. Van Vleet
+Professors: Susan A. Kaplan‡, Krista E. Van Vleet

-Associate Professor: Bianca Williams‡ (Africana Studies)
+Associate Professors: William D. Lempert, Bianca Williams (Africana Studies)

-Assistant Professors: Karime Castillo‡, William D. Lempert, Shreyas Sreenath
+Assistant Professors: Karime Castillo, Shreyas Sreenath

 Visiting faculty: Jesse Bia, Justin Reamer